4-20mA Absolute Encoders

 The one down side is that an analog input on a PLC is not cheap, and you need as many analog channels as device signals on the project.
 Whereas a single communications port can accept inputs from multiple encoders.

 POSITAL FRABA offer a wide range of encoders with a 4-20mA output.
 The more cost effective and common single turn encoder is by default 0 ~ 360° = 4-20mA, and since these are programmable encoders, PCA can easily reconfigure these locally to any angle range in between.

 Multiturn encoders are also available for up to 16 revolutions or 5760°

 Aside from the 4-20mA analog standard, POSITAL also offer encoders with a 0-10V signal, or even 0-5V signal output option.

 Another feature with POSITAL’s 4-20mA analog encoders, is that the direction the signal travels in can be reversed by simply applying the supply voltage to one of the pins.
 Similarly there is a zero° pin, which allows you to set the home position, or top-dead-centre (TDC) position, so that it becomes the 4mA position.

-For further information on PCA's range of 4-20mA absolute encoders please call 1300 362 633.
+For contact PCA for further information on our range of 4-20mA absolute encoders.
 A member of our expert team will gladly answer any questions that you may have.